Davidxswang/leetcode/README.md

 - if white = 2: this should be put out of the unclassified area, so we swap it with blue and move blue to the left by 1.

+### 92 Reverse Linked List II
+This question requires us to reverse part of the linked list given the start and end index of the linked list.

+The keys here are:

+- find the m-1 node
+- reverse the m to n nodes
+- connect m-1 node with n node, connect m node with n+1 node

+It's not easy to think of the solution but it's very tricky to handle the edge cases of the coding.